pytorch/pytorch.github.io/_mobile/android.md

 ## Use PyTorch Jit interpreter

-PyTorch Jit interpreter is the default interpreter before 1.9 (a version of our PyTorch interpreter that is not as size-efficient).
-It will still be supported in 1.9, and can be achived in `build.gradle`:
+PyTorch JIT interpreter is the default interpreter before 1.9 (a version of our PyTorch interpreter that is not as size-efficient).
+It will still be supported in 1.9, and can be used via `build.gradle`:
 ```
 repositories {
     jcenter()